-Challenge number Detail of challenge 1 In Reading, assessment data indicated that PPG children were working below ARE and 10% (5) of these pupils were making less than expected progress.
-In Writing 38% and 12% respectively and in Maths 29% and 21% respectively.
+Challenge number Detail of challenge 1 Progress made in Reading, Writing and Maths is not inline with non PPG children across the school.
 Children being referred to the Educational Psychologist for assessment and to provide recommendations and strategies.
 Staff to develop a wider bank of strategies to meet the needs of pupils.
-Pupil attendance - 94% 2 Qualitative and quantitative data indicated under-developed social and emotional skills in disadvantaged pupils.
+Pupil attendance - 93% 2 Qualitative and quantitative data indicated under-developed social and emotional skills in disadvantaged pupils.
 Number of children experiencing social, emotional well-being and behavioural issues has risen and is affecting their readiness to learn.
 This impacts on their attainment and progress.
 3 Newly arrived PLAC and LAC children needed SEMH support.
 4 Qualitative and quantitative data indicated that pupils have speech and language difficulties, as well as vocabulary gaps and were referred to the Speech and Language service for an assessment.
 5 Wellbeing - each family has their own experiences and challenges that may affect their wellbeing and confidence.
 6 Pupil mobility - Pupil mobility is a barrier to learning with many children starting at the school later on in their school careers.
 This provides less time to assess children's knowledge and to implement strategies and further support to help close potential gaps in their knowledge and understanding.